tsmp-falcon-platform/ci-bundle-utils/README.md

   --help                Show this message and exit.

 Commands:
-  audit                  Transform using the normalize.yaml but... bootstrap              Bootstrap a bundle. ci-sanitize-plugins    Sanitizes plugins (needs ci-start). ci-setup               Download CloudBees WAR file, and setup the... ci-start               Start CloudBees Server ci-stop                Stop CloudBees Server ci-validate            Validate bundle against controller started with... completion             Print the shell completion script config                 List evaluated config based on cwd and env file. diff                   Diff two YAML directories or files. diff-merged            Diff two bundle directories by temporarily... extract-name-from-url  Smart extraction of the controller name from the... fetch                  Fetch YAML documents from a URL or path. find-bundle-by-url     Find a bundle by Jenkins URL and CI Version. help-pages             Show all help pages by running 'bundleutils... merge-bundles          Used for merging bundles. merge-yamls            Used for merging YAML files of the same type... normalize              Transform using the normalize.yaml for better... transform              Transform using a custom transformation config. update-bundle          Update the bundle.yaml file in the target... update-plugins         Update plugins in the target directory. validate               Validate bundle in source dir against URL. version                Show the app version.
+  audit                           Transform using the normalize.yaml but... bootstrap                       Bootstrap a bundle. ci-sanitize-plugins             Sanitizes plugins (needs ci-start). ci-setup                        Download CloudBees WAR file, and setup... ci-start                        Start CloudBees Server ci-stop                         Stop CloudBees Server ci-validate                     Validate bundle against controller... completion                      Print the shell completion script config                          List evaluated config based on cwd and... diff                            Diff two YAML directories or files. diff-merged                     Diff two bundle directories by... extract-name-from-url           Smart extraction of the controller... fetch                           Fetch YAML documents from a URL or path. find-bundle-by-url              Find a bundle by Jenkins URL and CI... help-pages                      Show all help pages by running... merge-bundles                   Used for merging bundles. merge-yamls                     Used for merging YAML files of the... normalize                       Transform using the normalize.yaml for... transform                       Transform using a custom... update-bundle                   Update the bundle.yaml file in the... update-plugins                  Update plugins in the target directory. update-plugins-from-test-server
+                                  Update plugins in the target directory... validate                        Validate bundle in source dir against... version                         Show the app version.
 ------------------------------------------------------------------------------------------------------------------------
 Usage: bundleutils audit [OPTIONS]